Esteban1891/Esteban1891/README.md

 Developer with the ability to analyze and solve problems of high complexity and ambiguity.
 With skills to design and implement solutions according to the company context.

 - 🌱 I’m currently learning React and Django.
-- 😀 I like cooking :man_cook:, reading :books:, climbing :climbing_man:, photography :camera_flash: and playing the guitar :guitar:.
+- 😀 I like video game :video_game:, reading :books:, programming :computer:, piano :musical_keyboard: and playing the guitar :guitar:.
 - 📫 Read my blogs: [Esteban De La Hoz](https://medium.com/@estebandelahoz).
 - 💬 Ask me about anything an everything.
 - 🎯 Portfolio site: [Portfolio](https://estebandelahoz.netlify.app/)